 The Dolphin Club website is posted online.

-The Dolphin Club renews a 24-year lease with the City of San Francisco.
+The Dolphin Club renews a twenty-four year lease with the City of San Francisco.

 Dolphin Sebastian Bea along with partner Ted Murphy wins Silver at the Sydney Olympic Games in the coxless pair event.

-Dolphin Kimberly Chambers swims from the Golden Gate Bridge to the Farallones as part of a relay team of 6 women, setting a world record.
+Dolphin Kimberley Chambers swims from the Golden Gate Bridge to the Farallones as part of a relay team of six women setting a world record.

 Dolphin Joe Locke swims from the South Farallon Islands to the south tower of the Golden Gate Bridge in 13 hours and 58 minutes becoming only the second person to achieve this after Ted Erikson’s mark from September 1967.
 Dolphin Kimberley Chambers crosses the North Channel becoming the sixth person worldwide to complete the Oceans Seven Challenge.